ProspectiveCo/roblox-blog/README.md

 # Roblox Trade Analysis

-This is a simple python project which utilizes [Perspective](https://github.com/finos/perspective) to visualize data across the Roblox economy.
+This is a simple python project which utilizes [Perspective](https://github.com/finos/perspective) and Jupyter Lab to visualize data across the Roblox economy.
 This repo is an accessory to a blog post.
 Read it [here](TODO).

-Much of the data is scrape from the [rblx.trade APIs](https://rblx.trade/docs/index.html#/).
+Much of the data is scraped from the [rblx.trade APIs](https://rblx.trade/docs/index.html#/).

-This data is cross-referenced with data scraped from the [official Roblox APIs](https://github.com/matthewdean/roblox-web-apis).
+---

 Widgets included:

+- RAP x Popularity
+- log(RAP) x Popularity colored by Rarity
-- Overvalued items
+- Overvalued items with differential
+- Trade history per item
--
+  - Includes Devex USD value

-TODO:
-Finish the blog post and reach out to the rblx.trade people.
-Show them the post, then ask if we can use the websocket that powers their bots to do live data analysis.
+- Historical regression; Fedoras are hot right now!

-Some cool ideas:
+Some features:

 - Exprtk for Regressing on USD value
-- Exprtk for matching roblox item name (e.g. dominus, meme shit)
+- Exprtk for matching roblox item name

+Future ideas:

-- Filter by asset type by cross-referencing roblox API
+- Filter by asset type by cross-referencing the [official Roblox APIs](https://github.com/matthewdean/roblox-web-apis)
-- Metrics from asset trade history
+- Coalesce metrics from trade history into the catalog
--

-Some things to research:
-What's with the gap between dec 2019 and jan 2021?
+- Websocket connection for live trade info